-Don’t deny it: you’ve seen the celebrities on E! and Access Hollywood, casually sipping drinks and looking oh-so-chic at one South Beach club or another.
-While you may not actually spot one of those celebrities, (unless you’re willing to shell out big bucks for the VIP rooms), you can party like a celebrity on Miami Beach.
-It’s easy – South Beach isn’t that big, and can be traversed in a taxi or on foot, if you’re wearing comfortable shoes.
+Don’t deny it, you’ve seen the celebrities featured on E! and Access Hollywood casually sipping drinks and looking oh-so-chic at one South Beach club or another.
+While you may not actually spot one of those celebrities, (unless you’re willing to shell out big bucks for the VIP rooms), you can party like one in Miami Beach.
+It’s easy – South Beach isn’t that big, and can be traversed in a taxi or on foot if you’re wearing comfortable shoes.

-Remember to pace yourself – most clubs are open until 5 a.m., so you may want to take a shot of some strong Cuban café con leche.
-Two other tips to avoid looking like a tourist: dress sexy and bring lots of cash.
+Remember to pace yourself – most clubs remain open until 5 a.m., so you may want to take a shot of some strong Cuban café con leche before venturing out.
+It's also a good idea to avoid looking like a tourist (which will make it very difficult getting past the velvet ropes) by dressing in sexy chic clothes and make sure to bring lots of cash.

 Ocean Drive Nightlife

-Another fun Ocean Drive hangout is Mango’s Tropical Café.
-This is a U.S. version of Havana clubs of days past: salsa bands, sexy dancers in tight leopard-print hot pants, frothy tropical drinks.
+Another fun Ocean Drive hot spot is Mango’s Tropical Café.
+This is a U.S. version of Havana clubs of days past: salsa bands, sexy dancers in tight leopard-print hot pants, frothy tropical drinks and boisterous, lively atmosphere.
 A menu and sidewalk seating is also available.
-(900 Ocean Dr., Miami Beach).
+(900 Ocean Dr.).

 Washington Avenue Nightlife